eric-asare/ConnectionsLab/projectOne/Documentation.md

      </table>

    * #### Styling - CSS
         * Image Selection Panel
             * Making the user select only one of the images at a time
               - One challenge I run into was making all the four radio buttons act as one. selecting one will deselect the other.
 I learnt a good trick to give all the radio buttons the same name so that selecting one will deselect the others.
              * Making the radio buttons appear as images and not ugly radio buttons

    * #### Interaction - JS

-   * Getting Quotes that were not neccessarily inspirational
-     - Specified the API REQUEST by calling for not just a random quote but quotes with tags of inspirational success or happiness.

-    * Really Long Quotes disrupting design
-     - Limited the API to request 10 to 30 word which is easy to read and not overwhelming the user

    * Real Time Image Selection Preview
         - Checking for which background the user selected and applying it dynamically to the current background.
 I tried a lot of approaches which wasn't working.